abdul1208462/WEATHER-APP/README.md

 ## How It Works

+## How It Works

 1. Enter a city name.
+2. (Optional) Select an event such as:
+   - Wedding
+   - Cricket Match
+   - Picnic
+   - Construction Work
+   - Bike Ride
-2. Click **Get Weather**.
+3. Click **Get Weather**.
+4. The application validates the input and applies rate limiting to prevent excessive API requests.
+5. The app securely retrieves the API key from **Streamlit Secrets**.
-3. The app sends a request to the OpenWeatherMap API.
+6. The app sends requests to the OpenWeatherMap API for:
+   - Current weather
+   - 5-day weather forecast
-4. The API returns weather information in JSON format.
+7. The API returns weather information in JSON format.
-5. The application displays:
+8. The application displays:
-   - Temperature
+   - 🌡 Temperature
-   - Weather condition
+   - 🌤 Weather condition
-   - Humidity
+   - 💧 Humidity
-   - Wind speed
+   - 🌬 Wind speed
-   - Country
+   - 🌍 Country
-   - Weather icon
+   - 🖼 Weather icon
-   - 5-day forecast
+   - 📅 5-day forecast
+9. The app answers **"Should I go outside today?"** based on the current weather conditions.
+10. If an event is selected, the app provides personalized weather recommendations for that event.